Braves vs. Mets Player Props Betting Odds

 Olson Stats

-- Olson takes a three-game streak with at least one hit into this matchup.
-During his last five outings he is batting .368 with a double, three home runs, seven walks and six RBI.
+- Olson takes a four-game streak with at least one hit into this one.
+In his last five games he is hitting .350 with a double, three home runs, six walks and five RBI.

 Olson Recent Games